Types of Girl about the Globe – Every GatG

 When you travel solo, one challenge is taking photos of yourself.
-Your pictures can often come out blurry, and your pose look awkward.
+Your pictures can often come out blurry, and your pose may look a little awkward.

 If you've always wanted to know how to take pictures of yourself alone, and how travel bloggers consistently produce amazing photos of themselves?
 Especially the ones that don't have a professional photographer following them around, then this article will help.
-Whether you are using a smartphone or a professional camera, here are eight tips on taking awesome photos of yourself:
+Whether you are using a smartphone, or a professional camera, here are eight tips on taking worthy Instagram photos of yourself:

 1. Use a Monopod

-First things first: get yourself a good monopod.
-A lot of solo travellers swear by the selfie stick which you can attach your phone to.
+If you're wondering how to take good selfies, a lot of solo travellers swear by the selfie stick which you can attach your phone to.
 But if you invest in a monopod, it allows you to take sharp pictures and include more of the scene in the frame.
 It is an extra cost but it's light, small, and easy to use, as there’s no need to set it up.

 2. Use a Tripod

 If you want better stability and flexibility for your shots, go for a compact remote control tripod.
 An alternative is to look for a stable post to hold your camera and take a photo using its self-timer, though it can be quite a challenge.

 With a tripod, you don’t have to worry about poorly composed shots.
-It’s also ideal for taking whole body portraits from any angle, including your back.
-Look for a tripod that can be controlled remotely via a shutter device, so you won’t need to use your camera’s self-timer.
+It’s also ideal for taking whole body portraits from different angles, including your back.
+Look for a tripod that can be controlled via a remote shutter device, so you won’t need to use your camera’s self-timer.

 3. Highlight the Destination